Our knowledge of orthopaedics. Your best health.

 Daily physical therapy is the main treatment method for Erb's palsy.

 Because a baby cannot move the affected arm all alone, parents must take an active role in keeping the joints limber and the functioning muscles fit.
-Your doctor or a physical therapist will teach you how to do exercises with your baby to keep your baby's arm in good condition.
+Your child's doctor or a physical therapist will teach you how to do exercises with your baby to keep your baby's arm in good condition.

 Daily physical therapy and range-of-motion exercises, done as often as possible during the day, begin when a baby is about 3 weeks old.
 The exercises will maintain the range of motion in the shoulder, elbow, wrist, and hand.
-This will prevent the joint from becoming permanently stiff, a condition called "joint contracture."
+This will prevent the joint from becoming permanently stiff, a condition called joint contracture.

 Surgical Treatment

-If there is no change over the first 3 to 6 months, your doctor may suggest surgery on the nerves to improve the potential outcome.
+If there is no change over the first 3 to 6 months, your child's doctor may suggest surgery on the nerves to improve the potential outcome.

 Microsurgery

 In microsurgery, surgeons often use high-powered microscopes and small, specialized instruments.
-Nerve surgery does not typically restore full, normal function, and is usually not helpful for older infants.
+Nerve surgery does not typically restore full, normal function, and it is usually not helpful for older infants.

 • Nerve transfer.
 In some cases, it may be possible to restore some function in the arm by using a nerve from another muscle as a donor.

 Because nerves recover very slowly, it may take several months, or even years, for nerves repaired at the neck to reach the muscles of the lower arm and hand.
-After surgery, your doctor or physical therapist will provide rehabilitation exercises to perform at home to improve your baby's strength and range of motion.
+After surgery, your child's doctor or physical therapist will provide rehabilitation exercises to perform at home to improve your baby's strength and range of motion.

 Other Procedures